 9.1 The valuation balance sheet in respect of each basis, where the Statutory valuation results are for the going concern basis, and the Fund Share valuation results are consistent with the approach taken in determining Crown Account valuation discount rates, is given below.
-It should be noted that the liabilities in respect of the Judges and Masters Scheme and the Members of Parliament Scheme, including pension beneficiaries originating from those Schemes, are not included in the Fund Share valuation.
+It should be noted that the liabilities in respect of the Judges and Solicitor-General Scheme and the Parliamentary Scheme, including pension beneficiaries originating from those schemes, are not included in the Fund Share valuation.